 Stories of Humility in the Bible

-There are so many great stories of humility in the Bible, and The Essence of Humility covers several.
+There are so many great stories about humility in the Scripture, and The Essence of Humility covers several.
 There are obvious ones like Ruth and Naomi, and Jesus washing the disciples’ feet.
-Then there are other stories of humility in the Bible, like the mom who had to choose between letting another woman steal her infant, and having the baby cut in half with a sword.
+Then there are other Bible stories, like the mom who had to choose between letting another woman steal her infant, and having the baby cut in half with a sword.
 As I sit here and rock my baby, I can’t even imagine!
 I doubt she was thinking “what is humility going to do here?”
-But she chose humility and love, and has been remembered for around 3,000 years now!
+But she had a humble heart, and love, and has been remembered for around 3,000 years now!

 *if you want a great kids version of this particular story, see the “Untold Stories” book here.